useflashpunk/useflashpunk.github.io/_posts/2000-01-01-setting-up-flashdevelop.md

 <h2 id="download-flex">3.
 Download the Flex SDK</h2>

 First we need to download the Flex 4 SDK.
 This is the free codebase provided by Adobe that allows you to develop Flash games; so in order for FlashDevelop to build Flash SWF files, we need to download Flex and tell FlashDevelop where to find it.
-Go to [this page][3] and download it.
+Go to [this page][flex-sdk] and download it.

 Once you've done that, locate your ZIP file and unzip all the Flex files into a location you can remember (for example, I used `C:\Flex`), so we can point FlashDevelop to this location later.

 <h2 id="download-debug">4.
 Download the Debug Player</h2>

 Now, we have to install the debugger version of Flash Player.
 This is a special version of Flash Player which has some extra features for developers that you'll want to be using in FlashDevelop.
-So go to [this page][4] and scroll down to here:
+So go to [this page][flash-player] and scroll down to here:

 **Adobe Flash Player 10 Debugger Versions (aka debug players or content debuggers)**